humanconnectome/NIHToolbox2NDA/README.md

+THIS REPO IS UNDER CONSTRUCTION.
+WE WILL REMOVE THIS MESSAGE WHEN WE FINALIZE NAMES AND DOCUMENTATION.
+USE AT YOUR OWN RISK.

 # NIHToolbox2NDA
 collection of python3 commands and a couple of useful functions in a two places that are logically separated by necessary hand editing of a crosswalk file.
 Order of operations: